AegeanKuang/Sketch_manual_Chinese/README.md

 ****

-1)  These files haven't included any images of the manual. words only.
+1)  These files didn't include any images of the manual. words only.

 2)  All the links represent "Next article"  are direct to the original English web page.